TomVermeer/dwaquiz/docs/apiDocs.md

 # Introduction

-This markdown file is an overview of all available REST-routes for the Quizzer application.
+This markdown file is an overview of all available REST-routes for the Quizzer api v1.
+All routes assume a root of `/api/v1/`.

 Each route has the following information:
 - Route
 - Method